Hurricane Preparedness Tips for Small Businesses

 More Information

 Don’t wait for a storm to occur.
-Work with your small business clients to ensure that proper coverage is in place to protect their property in the event of a hurricane.
+Work with your small business clients to ensure proper coverage is in place to protect their property in the event of a hurricane.
 Share these hurricane preparedness tips for small businesses with your clients.
-For more preparedness advice and guidance, check out resources from the Small Business Administration.
+For more preparedness advice and guidance, check out resources from the Small Business Administration

 Related Resources